 Payments Process Flow

 The following is an example of the R365 Payments process flow as it would occur after the initial setup process was completed:

-- A User with the proper security role prepares to submit the payment on either the AP Invoice record or the Payments Screen (formerly known as the Check Run Screen)
+- A User with access to R365 Payments prepares to submit the payment on either the AP Invoice record or the Payments Screen (formerly known as the Check Run Screen)

 - The Payment is created using the same process as creating an AP Payment ('Pay Bill' on AP Invoice, 'Create Payments' on Payments Screen) and delivered electronically for R365 Payment Processing